 Plant Collagen vs Animal Collagen

 To maintain a healthy diet the need for key minerals and vitamins is right on the top of the list.
-When you are transitioning from a diet that is a combination of plant and animal based to purely
+When you are transitioning from a diet that is a combination of plant and animal based to purely plant based, the can be some challenges.
+One such challenge is finding plant based sources of collagen instead of animal based sources of collagen.

 But what about the conflicting arguments around plant collagen vs animal collagen?
-Isn’t there a basis to support the consumption of
+Isn’t there a basis to support the consumption of animal based collagen over plant based collagen?
+Let’s look at this objectively without the often expected ‘cruelty’ angle to the plant based food sources discussion.

 Most of the marketing around would have you believe that the only form of collagen that the human body can absorb is animal based.
 This is not the case.
 Plants can offer an amazing Vegan source of collagen.
-One plant, in particular, that does this extremely well is our previously mentioned seaweed.
+One plant in particular that does this extremely well is our previously mentioned seaweed.
 Specifically Irish Sea Moss.
 Packed with collagen, this abundant resource has been used in supplements, as a raw food, and in topical applications such as serums.

 As a source of collagen, without it needing to be labelled a Vegan source of collagen, Irish Sea Moss gives us one of the most responsive types of collagen in a form that makes it highly beneficial for our health.
 You don’t need to be Vegan to enjoy the benefits of Irish Sea Moss, you can simply choose to use it in any range of ways to get a higher collagen dose than you would from other, non-plant based sources.
 This is great news for those looking for a Vegan source of collagen, but you need to be aware of a few other factors before you rush out to buy any old Irish Sea Moss.